driplineorg/controls-guide/source/guides/first-mesh.rst

 The details of the logging system are discussed in the :ref:`logging system <logging-data>` section so here we jump ahead with spinning it up.

+... the logging code has not yet been ported from dripline v2 to v3.
+The very-brief overview of how it works is that it listens to messages similar to what was done with ``dl-mon`` in the prior section.
+When a message is received, it unpacks the message's payload data and uses that to insert a new record into the database.
+Our example adds data to postgres, but one could construct a similar system for logging to other databases.

 ToDo Notes:
 +++++++++++